Skip to main content

 Going Solar in Ranelagh

-Ranelagh is a small town in Co.
-Dublin with a population of 500 (CSO Census 2022).
+Ranelagh is a area near the county town in Co.
+Dublin.
 It is conveniently close to Dublin (2.8 km), where most SEAI-registered installers in the county are based.
 The Eircode routing key for Ranelagh is D06.
 You'll need your full Eircode when applying for the SEAI grant.
 Across the wider Dublin area, 71% of dwellings are houses or bungalows and 57% are owner-occupied (Census 2022).
 Homeowners in Ranelagh with a south, east, or west-facing roof are well positioned for solar panels.
-Based on satellite data for this location, a 4kWp solar system generates approximately 3,192 kWh per year (798 kWh/kWp).
+The area receives around 1,500 sunshine hours annually, allowing a 4kWp solar system to generate approximately 3,660 kWh per year.
 The area has relatively low rainfall (798 mm/yr), with a mean temperature of 9.9°C.

 Solar panel benefits in Ranelagh, Dublin